 The area around Laura is Quinkan country, named for the powerful spirit beings of the region.
 They’re central to the indigenous stories of this country.
 While you might not encounter one yourself, you will see them depicted in Aboriginal rock art at hundreds of sites all over Quinkan country.

-AUDIO Click on the red arrow to hear Matt Trezise at Jowalbinna Station give an indigenous perspective on the eclipse.
+Listen to Matt Trezise at Jowalbinna Station give an indigenous perspective on the eclipse.
 Was Halley’s Comet a visit from the rainbow serpent?